Wong Mew Choo: Record against selected opponents

 Record against year-end Finals finalists, World Championships semi-finalists, and Olympic quarter-finalists.

 Personal life

 She has an elder sister, Wong Miew Kheng who was a former Malaysian national badminton player.
 She also dated the Malaysian badminton star Lee Chong Wei.
 The duo were planning to settle down after 11 years of courtship, after the London Olympics.

 In year 2009, Lee and Wong announced they are no longer together during the 2009 World Championships in Hyderabad, India.
 However, Lee Chong Wei announced his reconciliation with Mew Choo after winning a silver medal in 2012 London Olympics.
 They met in 2001 at a public badminton camp when they were both back-up shuttlers for the Malaysian crew.
 They got married on 9 November 2012.
 The couple had their first child, Kingston on 12 April 2013 and their second child, Terrance on 9 July 2015.
+They had their third son, Anson Lee, on 28 November, 2022.